Quratulain-qurat97/SaaS-Subscription-Churn-Analytics/README.md

 | **Ads** | **60.20% (Most Loyal)** |

 ### ⚠️ Downgrade Analysis

-- Only **8.83%** of churned customers had a prior downgrade — 91.17% cancelled directly
+- Only **13.9%** of churned customers had a preceding downgrade — the vast majority churned without that warning sign
-- Downgrade is **not a reliable early warning signal** — most customers churn without downgrading first
+- Downgrade tracking alone is **not sufficient** to predict churn risk
-- **Recommendation:** Don't wait for a downgrade to trigger retention action — it's already too late for 91% of churners
+- **Recommendation:** Don't rely on downgrade activity as your primary early-warning signal
+- *Note: ~30 accounts show conflicting downgrade-flag data across churn events; figures reflect each account counted once per applicable flag value*

 ### ❌ What Does NOT Predict Churn
 - Satisfaction Score (churned: 3.98 vs retained: 3.98)